click-contrib/click-man/README.md

 	dh_installman -O--buildsystem=pybuild
 ```

-Now we are able to build are debian package with the tool of your choice, e.g.:
+Now we are able to build a debian package with the tool of our choice, e.g.:

 ```debuild -us -uc```